odoo/documentation/legal/terms/partnership.rst

 - For “Odoo Enterprise” and "Odoo SH" subscriptions sold via PARTNER; ODOO will invoice directly the customer based on final pricing agreed between ODOO, PARTNER, and the customer.
 Then, PARTNER will invoice his commission to ODOO based on the Odoo Enterprise Edition price, net of possible rebates, and based on PARTNER's current partnership level at the time of signature of the sale.
 - For “Odoo Enterprise” subscription renewals; PARTNER receives a commission for each renewal of a subscription sold via PARTNER, as long as PARTNER maintains a contractual relationship with the corresponding customer.
-- For other services; PARTNER invoices directly the customer, and ODOO will invoice PARTNER directly, commission included (as a discount).
+- For other services; PARTNER invoices directly the customer and ODOO will invoice PARTNER directly, the commission included (as a discount).

 4.6  Free subscription to Odoo Enterprise terms
 -----------------------------------------------